-To summarize, existing marketplace platforms and starting your own platform both have advantages and disadvantages.
+To summarize, existing marketplace platforms as well as starting your own platform both have advantages and disadvantages.
 Here is the summary:

-Existing marketplace platforms come with high-volume existing traffic, but are expensive (deposit, commissions, management fees, etc.) and highly competitive (often large brands with high marketing budget which needs to be topped).
+Existing marketplace platforms come with high-volume existing traffic.
+But they are expensive (deposit, commissions, management fees, etc.) and highly competitive (often large brands with high a marketing budget).

 If you create and use your own platform to market your products in China, you will have full control and can create hybrid solutions.
 This is when an external webshop is converted as a mini-program.
 This mini-program is then linked, and no longer an external shop.
 This is one of Tenba Group’s specialties – converting from a WooCommerce shop to a mini-program.

 You will find yourself with little initial investment, low platform cost with no deposit and commission.
 And most importantly, you can sell anything you want from the CBEC list, without a platform regulating this for you.